Paris Hotels 2026: 49 Real Stays From £78

 Four Seasons Hotel George V is the definitive family Palace: the largest property (room to accommodate multiple children), a concierge team that coordinates children's programmes, the largest garden of any Paris Palace, and Le Cinq for special-occasion family dinners with children who can sit through three Michelin stars.

 Le Bristol suits families who want Palace space and a pool: the rooftop swimming pool is the only one in central Paris, and the suites are large enough for families without feeling corporate.
+On a tight budget, Citadines Place d'Italie Paris gives families a kitchenette from ~£114.

 Best Paris Hotels for Business